 The German Philosophy Workshop began life in the Fall of 2010 as a biweekly forum for the study of German philosophy.
 In 2018, the German Philosophy Workshop joined forces with the Wittgenstein workshop to form an new workshop with a broader scope.

-Faculty sponsors (2017-18): Matthew Boyle and James Conant
+Faculty sponsors (2018-19): Matthew Boyle and James Conant